TajBanana/DrawingProgram/README.md

 # Design
-The program is written using Spring for better dependency management and better testability.
-As some Spring Beans require updates to their properties during run time, the `private final Bean bean` constructor injection has its limitations.
-Therefore, you will see that there will be instances where I removed the dependency management from Spring and created `new Objects()`.
+The program is written using Spring for better dependency management and testability.
+The dependencies are managed by spring thus improving testability of the code.

-This reduces the testability and isn't recommended.
-However, this shall be the implementation until I can come up with a better solution.

 ### Dependencies
 The dependencies are listed from top to bottom
-- SpringApp > Program > InputProcessor > Command > Canvas
+- SpringApp > Program > InputProcessor > InputExcecutor > Command > Canvas

 There are a list of helper/util classes that include:
 1. validators